creative-cat/website/content/pages/home.md

 * Hosting & Support
 * eMarketing, Adwords & SEO

-This website was built with with [Gatsby](https://gatsbyjs.org) and [Netlify CMS](https://netlifycms.org) to bring you lightning-fast page load speeds and high-ranking SEO scores.
+This website was built with with [Gatsby](https://gatsbyjs.org) and [Netlify CMS](https://netlifycms.org) to bring you lightning-fast page load speeds.

 We love serverless technology.
 Here are some reasons why: